Keele University: Halls of residence

 There are five halls of residence on the main campus: Horwood, Lindsay, Barnes, Holly Cross and The Oaks.
 (Hawthorns Hall was located off site in Keele village just outside the main entrance.
 However, the site has been sold for redevelopment, and the halls demolished.)
 These halls provide accommodation for 70% of all full-time students.
 Three of the oldest halls, Horwood (1957), Lindsay (1964) and Barnes (1970) are named after the founding fathers of the university.
 The Oaks (1992), west of Lindsay Hall, is named after four oak trees that were felled to pave the way for the university residence and Holly Cross (1993).
 The Hawthorns (1957), remnants of the Sneyd property in Keele Village, was originally a large house, two paddocks and gardens totalling 13 acres.

-Planned developments

 Following student demand for accommodation on-campus, in 2018, Barnes hall of residence will be re-developed with new residential units added to cater for an additional 453 bedrooms, funded from the proceeds of the sale of the Hawthorns.

-Science Park

-The university operates a Science Park under a wholly owned subsidiary company, Keele University Science & Business Park Limited.